olssonm/swish-php/README.md

 This may also be a good place to keep you payee-alias, callback-url and such, which you can then access with `config('swish.payee_alias)` etc.

+It's recommended to store certificates in the `storage/app/private` directory, which is protected by default.
+Provide relative paths, as they will be automatically resolved from your Laravel application's `storage/app/private` directory.

 ## Usage

 A typical case for creating a Swish-payment.